keymanapp/keyboards/release/sil/sil_yupik_cyrillic_ru/README.md

-SIL Yupik Cyrillic Keyboard (Russian Layout)
+Yupik Cyrillic Keyboard, Russian Layout (SIL International)
 ==============

-© 2019-2020 SIL International
+© 2019-2022 SIL International

 Version 1.0

 Description
 -----------

-The layout of the SIL Yupic Cyrillic (Russian) keyboard is based on the Russian Basic keyboard, ver.
+The layout of the SIL International's Yupic Cyrillic (Russian) keyboard is based on the Russian Basic keyboard, ver.
 1.1.
 Additional characters required for the Yupik language have been added to the layout.

 Links
 -----